ShrimpingIt/website_text/clock/build.md

 The DS1307 Real Time Clock chip will be used to keep accurate time in our circuit.
 It looks a bit like a dead bug.

 Each leg has a different number, name and function.
-The orientation and position of this chip is important, and each of its legs should be cleanly inserted into a separate breadboard hole with a minimum of bending.
+Each of its legs should be cleanly inserted into a separate breadboard hole with a minimum of bending.
+The position of this chip (straddling the central spine of the breadboard) is important.
 This means each leg is in a separate row.
 We can then proceed to wire the correct components to the correct legs.

+Its orientation is also very important.
 You will notice a half-moon shape punched in one end of the chip.
-A small circle is also punched in one corner, closest to Pin number 1.

-The half-moon should be at the top of the circuit and the circle should be positioned toward the top left (the DS1307 has the same orientation as the Shrimp's ATMEGA chip).
+A small circle is sometimes punched in one corner (indicating which is Pin number 1).
+The half-moon should be at the top of the circuit and any circle should be positioned toward the top left (the DS1307 has the same orientation as the Shrimp's ATMEGA chip).

 It is called a chip or an Integrated Circuit (IC) because it contains a doped silicon wafer or 'chip' from which tiny shapes are cut, to construct electronic components which make the clock circuit.
 The circuit inside is connected to the two rows of four legs.